dnauck/angular-advanced-searchbox/README.md

 Files with the ```min``` suffix are minified versions to be used in production.
 The files with ```-tpls``` in their name have the directive template bundled.
 If you don't need the default template use the ```angular-paginate-anything.min.js``` file and provide your own template with the ```templateUrl``` attribute.

-Load the javascript and css and declare your Angular dependency
+Load the JavaScript and CSS, and declare your Angular dependency

 ```html
 <!-- dependency includes -->